thoughtspot/thoughtspot.github.io/pages/admin/setup/add_SSL_for_LDAP.md

 -   [Configure OpenLDAP](LDAP_config_openLDAP.html#)
 -   [Configure LDAP for Active Directory](LDAP_config_AD.html#)

 You must have the SSL certificate before you start.
-For more information on obtaining an SSL certificate, see [About SSL (secure socket layers)](SSL_config.html#).
+For more information on obtaining an SSL certificate, see [Configure SSL (secure socket layers)](SSL_config.html#).

 To add the SSL certificate for LDAP: